grpc/proposal/L46-core-tls-credential-API.md

   // Watches the updates of root certificates with name |root_cert_name| (set by
   // the user via set_root_cert_name).
 If used in TLS credentials, setting this
   // field is optional for both the client side and the server side.
+If this is
-  // If this is not set on the client side, we will use the root certificates
+  // not set on the client side, we will use the root certificates stored in the
-  // stored in the default system location, since client side must provide root
+  // default system location, since client side must provide root certificates
-  // certificates in TLS (no matter single-side TLS or mutual TLS).
+  // in TLS (no matter single-side TLS or mutual TLS).
+If this is not set on
-  // If this is not set on the server side, we will not watch any root
+  // the server side, we will not watch any root certificate updates, and assume
-  // certificate updates, and assume no root certificates needed for the server
+  // no root certificates is needed for the server (in the one-side TLS
-  // (in the one-side TLS scenario, the server is not required to provide root
+  // scenario, the server is not required to provide root certificates).
+We
-  // certificates).
-We don't support default root certs on server side. void watch_root_certificates();
+  // don't support default root certs on server side. void watch_root_certificates();

   // Sets the name of root certificates being watched, if |watch_root_certificates| is